-DSS-induced colitis is one of the most commonly used animal models of IBD, reflecting many clinical features of ulcerative colitis, such as infiltration of inflammatory cells, crypt loss and erosion, local production of MPO and inflammatory cytokines in the distal colon[24-27].
+DSS-induced colitis is one of the most commonly used animal models of IBD, reflecting many clinical features of ulcerative colitis, such as infiltration of inflammatory cells, crypt loss and erosion, local production of MPO, and inflammatory cytokines in the distal colon[24-27].
 This model is generally described as reproducible once the mouse strain and DSS dose/duration have been defined[27-29].
 However, this qualitative histological analysis demonstrated relatively high variability in DSS responsiveness among animals, in contrast to other studies[21,23,30].
 The reasons for such heterogeneity between animals are not known, but it is tempting to speculate that it is related to animals having been individually housed in this study (in order to accurately follow the inflammatory score and food consumption).
 Such conditions may amplify differences in the microbiota composition between animals[31].
-With this in mind, this study clearly shows that DSS treatment induced common modifications of luminal content physicochemical parameters such as osmolarity, water and short-chain fatty acid luminal contents.
+With this in mind, this study clearly shows that DSS treatment induced common modifications of luminal content physicochemical parameters, such as osmolarity, water, and short-chain fatty acid luminal contents.

 Major changes in mucosal-associated microbiota at the peak of colitis and during the days after may have resulted from a luminal increase in oxygen concentration caused by blood presence, in turn induced by inflammatory lesions.
 For instance, the increased bacterial biomass at mucosal sites at day 7 may be the consequence of an increase in redox potential that promoted development of facultative anaerobic bacteria such as Proteobacteria[32].
 At day 10, relative abundance of Lachnospiraceae and Ruminococcaceae was reduced, similar to the microbial dysbiosis observed in IBD patients[33-35].
 Eubacteriaceae and Clostridiaceae showed no improvement compared to proportions found in mice euthanized at day 7.
 This was particularly true for the Roseburia and Butyrivibrio genera, which are generally considered beneficial due to their role in butyrate production.
 Meanwhile, the proportion of Escherichia Shigella (Proteobacteria), strongly linked to intestinal inflammation[36], increased until day 13.
 These taxonomic shifts replicated what is generally observed in IBD patient microbiota[11,34,37,38], characterized by chronic dysbiosis even during remission[39].
 These results did indeed show a severe colitis-associated dysbiosis of mucosa-associated microbiota, with an α-diversity loss that persisted throughout the resolution phase (from day 10 to day 28).
 As in ulcerative colitis, where longitudinal variations in mucosal bacterial populations are associated with disease severity[40], depletion of these bacterial families may be linked to observed functional disturbances during the resolution phase, such as altered epithelial barrier and inflammatory flare[41].
-The drastic and persistent reduction of SCFA concentrations in the caecum was also likely due to disturbance of the caecal microbiota composition and/or metabolic activity, thus altering SCFA production.
-Acute lesions in the caecum induced by DSS have been described[42,43], though it is not one of the most common features[27].
+The drastic and persistent reduction of SCFA concentrations in the cecum was also likely due to disturbance of the cecal microbiota composition and/or metabolic activity, thus altering SCFA production.
+Acute lesions in the cecum induced by DSS have been described[42,43], though it is not one of the most common features[27].